List of criminal organizations in DC Comics: Black Glove in other media

-The Black Glove appears in the Batwoman episode "Antifreeze".
-While their history in the comics is intact, they are in collaboration with Jada Jett and her company Jet Industries in perfecting the freeze formula used by Mr. Freeze where it's operative Virgil Getty (portrayed by Josh Blacker) tested it on anyone that tried to expose them.
-The episode "We're All Mad Here" reveals that other known members of Black Glove are Barbara Kean, Burton Crowne, Jeremiah Arkham, and Mario Falcone and their founder was Maria Elliot, the mother of Tommy Elliot.
-Marquis Jett kidnaps them and Jada where he took them to a mausoleum.
-He uses a special gas mask to subject Barbara to the same chemicals used on James Gordon Jr. and kills Crown, Arkham, and Falcone.
-Before he can do away with Jada, Batwoman fights him off while rescuing Jada and seeing that Barbara gets medical attention.
+The Black Glove appears in Batwoman, consisting of Barbara Kean, Burton Crowne, Jeremiah Arkham, Mario Falcone, and Maria Elliot, the mother of Tommy Elliot.

 Black Hole

-Black Hole is a terrorist organization that has plans to harness the powers of the Speed Force so that they can use it for their own nefarious purposes.
+Black Hole is a terrorist organization that has plans to harness the powers of the Speed Force for their own purposes.
 While Gorilla Grodd was a former leader, other known members include Dr. Holt, Dr. Huskk, Joseph Carver, Multiplex, and Raijin with a brainwashed Meena Dhawan operating as Negative Flash.

 Black Hole in other media

-Black Hole appears in The CW live-action television series, The Flash.
+Black Hole appears in The Flash.
 This version was created and led by McCulloch Technologies' CEO Joseph Carver, who also employed light-themed assassins Ultraviolet, Doctor Light, and Sunshine.
 Introduced in season six, their operations are threatened by the Flash and his allies as well as Carver's presumed dead wife Eva McCulloch.
 By the end of the season, Eva destroys their information storehouse, sways the assassins to her side, and kills Carver.
 As of season seven, Rosalind Dillon and Sam Scudder had joined Black Hole until Eva kills the latter and sways the former to her side while hunting down the organization's remnants.

+Black Lantern Corps

+Black Manta's pirates

+The pirate crew of Black Manta that serve aboard the Manta-Sub.
+Cal Durham was once one of his crew members.

+Black Marvel Family

 Black Ops

 Black Ops was a criminal organization devoted to accumulating power with sophisticated headquarters in both Metropolis and Washington, D.C.
 Its leader was Hazard, otherwise known as philanthropist Manuel Cabral, head of Rainforest Technologies (and secretly affiliated with weapons manufacturer AmerTek).
 His costumed operatives included his female second-in-command Shellshock, Flatline, Hardsell, Hotspot, Mainline, Quake, Shellgame, and Split.
 The techno-pirates had frequent clashes with Steel, who ultimately prevented them from seizing control of the United States' nuclear arsenal.
 The team first appears in Steel #6.

+Black Strong Family

+Evil counterparts to the Strong Family, the Black Strong Family consist of Tiberius "Black Tom" Strong and his daughter Twyla.

+Blaze and Satanus

 Blockbuster's Gang

-Blockbuster's Gang first appears in Nightwing vol. 2 #2.
+Blockbuster's Gang first appears in Nightwing (vol. 2) #2.
 This gang was one of the most powerful mobs in Blüdhaven, made up of corrupt police officers and supervillains.
 The organization leader is Roland Desmond.

 Current members: Thrilldevil, Giz, Mouse and Mateo Flores.

-Former members: Brutale, the Electrocutioner III, Torque, Lady Vic, the Shrike IV, the Stallion, the Tarantula II, the Trigger Twins and Cicso Blane.
+Former members: Brutale, Electrocutioner, Torque, Lady Vic, Shrike, Stallion, Tarantula, the Trigger Twins, and Cicso Blane.